mindspore.nn.CellDict

 • TypeError – If the type of key in cells is not string.

-• KeyError – If the key in cells is same with the attributes of class Cell.
+• KeyError – If the key in cells is same as the attributes of class Cell.

-• KeyError – If the key in cells contain “.”.
+• KeyError – If the key in cells contains ".".

 • KeyError – If the key in cells is an empty string.